mongodb/mongo-kafka/docs/install.md

 ## Installation guide

+The easiest way to install the connector is via the confluent hub.
+See [The install documentation]|https://www.confluent.io/hub/mongodb/kafka-connect-mongodb] in the confluent hub for more information.

 The connector is available from either the [oss sonatype snapshot repo](https://oss.sonatype.org/content/repositories/snapshots/org/mongodb/kafka/mongo-kafka-connect/) or [maven central](https://search.maven.org/search?q=g:org.mongodb.kafka%20AND%20a:mongo-kafka-connect).

-The uber jar (`mongo-kafka-connect-0.1-all.jar`) contains all the dependencies required for the connector and is the simplest way to use the connector.
+The uber jar (`mongo-kafka-connect-0.2-all.jar`) contains all the dependencies required for the connector.

 To install: